lisapro/ice_brom_pic/README.md

 # Ice BROM pictures
 ## About the code
-The repository consists of thre GUI for visualisation the results of 1D transport SPBM https://www.researchgate.net/publication/317901682_Simultaneous_simulation_of_sea_ice-water-sediments_biogeochemistry
+The repository consists of thre GUI for visualisation the results of 1D transport model SPBM https://www.researchgate.net/publication/317901682_Simultaneous_simulation_of_sea_ice-water-sediments_biogeochemistry

 All scripts is written on Python3